Karadzov00/Online-Library-Web-Application-MEAN-Stack-/README.md

 # Online-Library-Web-Application-MEAN-Stack-

-This is an online library management system project built using Node.js, Angular, MongoDB, and Express.js.
+This is a fullstack online library management system project built using Node.js, Angular, MongoDB, and Express.js.
 It provides user authentication and authorization functionality and supports three types of users:
 - reader
 - moderator
 - admin